What Was That Name Again?

 And speaking of action, unless you’re showing up primarily in a digital space, getting people to take immediate action is hard.
 The only time I moved immediately to action (not counting impulse buys at Target when you’re just there for kitty litter but somehow you go home with a new sweater and your fifth tube of mauve lipstick) was when I was in my car behind a bus at a red light.

 On the back of the bus was an ad for a radio station.
 Just a few words describing the music, plus the frequency and some graphics.
-I added that station to my rotation right then and there (and yes, I do have an old car that doesn’t connect to my phone; thanks for asking).
+I added that station to my rotation right then and there (and yes, I do have an old car that doesn’t connect to my phone).

 But since it’s rare that awareness leads directly to action (even with clickable links), it’s better to make sure your messages do more than make people aware.
 Make them: